Centres of Excellence for Climate Change and Adaptive Land Management in Africa

 The first SASSCAL graduate school programme started in April 2022 with a focus on integrated water resources management (IWRM) in Namibia and is run by the Namibia University of Science and Technology (NUST) in collaboration with the International Centre for Water Resources and Global Change (ICWRGC) in Koblenz as the German partner institution.

 The SASSCAL Graduate School is affiliated to the research programmes under the coordination of the selected host university in the respective SASSCAL member country to ensure internationally comparable quality.
-This offers the advantage that academic processes can be managed directly at the university, students are admitted locally and individual training sections can be implemented in cooperation with the German partner university.
-The German partner universities work with the doctoral programmes by co-developing curricula, awarding visiting professorships, co-supervising students and allowing them to conduct research at a partner university in Germany for up to six months during their second year of study.
+This offers the advantage that academic processes can be managed directly at the university, students are admitted locally and individual training sections can be organised in cooperation with the German partner university.
+The German partner universities work with the PhD programmes by co-developing curricula, awarding visiting professorships, co-supervising students and allowing them to conduct research at a partner university in Germany for up to six months during their second year of study.

 Excellence in the region